CodeDarigan/WATDocRedux/source/pages/tutorials/utility.rst

 .. image:: imgs/spell_casted_signal.png

 To wait for a signal when testing call until_signal(time: float, emitter: Object, event: String).
-WAT will wait until either emitter emits the event Signal or if time runs out (whichever comes from).
+WAT will wait until either emitter emits the event Signal or if time runs out (whichever comes first).
 This will prevent your tests from hanging if the signal is never emitted.

 You can also inspect arguments emitted along with the signal.